infag1403/workflow_bookmarker/README.md

 2. Select a previously exported workflow file
 3. The workflow will be added to your list

-## Integration with ActivityWatch

-Workflow Bookmarker is designed to complement [ActivityWatch](https://activitywatch.net/), a privacy-focused time tracker.
-While ActivityWatch tracks what you do, Workflow Bookmarker allows you to record and replay specific sequences of actions.

-Benefits of using them together:

-- **Analyze and Automate**: Identify repetitive tasks in ActivityWatch data and automate them with Workflow Bookmarker
-- **Enhanced Productivity**: Create shortcuts for complex workflows you perform regularly
-- **Documentation**: Create visual guides for processes you track with ActivityWatch

 ## Troubleshooting

 ### Permission Issues